-While fonts are crucial to communicating a brand’s story, Monotype recognizes that each font has a history of its own, which is why they developed a series called Font Stories.
-These stories spotlight some of its most recent designs, and get readers interested in how they came into the world.
+While fonts are crucial to communicating a brand’s story, Monotype recognises that each font has a history of its own, which is why they developed a series called Font Stories.
+These stories spotlight some of its most recent typeface designs and get readers interested in how they came into the world.
 “There’s a story behind the fonts, whether it’s how someone approached the design, or what purpose the person envisioned the font was for,” Fooks-Bale said.

 Monotype has offices across the globe, but works hard to be “one Monotype.”
 “We want our employees to live and breathe the brand,” Fooks-Bale explains.
 “Branding is not a department here—it’s inherent in everybody.”

-To build brand consistency, Monotype designed its Business Cards to reflect its typography heritage.
+To build brand consistency, Monotype designed its Business Cards to reflect its typography design heritage.
 The cards have snippets of Monotype’s fonts on the backs, which allows the brand to highlight its range of typeface designs.
-The typefaces on the backs of the cards are updated frequently as new ones are introduced.
+The type designs on the backs of the cards are updated frequently as new ones are introduced.